theChopix/Lambda-Evaluator/README.md

-# Lambda-Evaluator
+## Lambda-Evaluator

-haskell program resolving lambda expressions (with appllicative order evaluation)
+Program resolves lambda expressions as are in data.hs file with appllicative order evaluation.